badboy/mdbook-toc/README.md

 # mdbook-toc

-A preprocessor for [mdbook][] to add inline Table of Content support.
+A preprocessor for [mdbook][] to add inline Table of Contents support.

 [mdbook]: https://github.com/rust-lang-nursery/mdBook